Jean Jules Jusserand

 Jean Adrien Antoine Jules Jusserand (18 February 1855 – 18 July 1932) was a French author and diplomat.
-He was the French Ambassador to the United States 1903-1925 and played a major diplomatic role during World War I.
+He was the French Ambassador to the United States from 1903 to 1925 and played a major diplomatic role during World War I.

 Birth and education

 Born into a rich Lyonnais family, Jean Jules Jusserand spent his childhood between his familial residence in Saint-Haon-le-Châtel and Chalon's boarding school in Lyon.
 After his father's death in 1870, he was determined to honour him by learning new cultures and excelling in his international and bicultural career.

 After his scholarship in Chartreux, he continued his studies at the University of Lyon, not knowing where these studies would lead him.
 He also wanted to increase his knowledge, which he judged insufficient.
 He studied literature, science, law and history, where he became an excellent student in all the subjects.
 He received two licenses, history and law, and, despite the worries his family had about him not completing his studies, he obtained a doctorate in history.
 Jusserand continued travelling across the world, learning languages and discovering new horizons.
 He completed his studies in 1875 and pursued an international career.